Vicki Peters: Early life

-Peters was born in Minneapolis, Minnesota to Joseph Blair Peters and Emogene Maybell Taylor.
+Peters was born in Minneapolis, Minnesota, to Joseph Blair Peters and Emogene Maybell Taylor.
 She spent her early life there and in St. Paul.

 Career

 In 1968, Peters relocated from St. Paul to Los Angeles, California, hoping to begin a career as an actress.
 In 1970, Peters appeared in the film Blood Mania, along with fellow Playboy playmate Reagan Wilson (October 1967).
 In 1971, she had a walk-on part in the horror film The Cult (1971).

 In addition to several television series.Peters had a successful career in modeling from 1975-1982 with Nina Blanchard and Ford Models.

 She was Playboy magazine's Playmate of the Month for its April 1972 issue.
 Her centerfold was photographed by Mario Casilli.
-In her interview with the magazine, Peters revealed she had abandoned her acting career and was working at photographer Harry Philmore Langdon Jr.'s (son of Harry Langdon) studio. she credits Langdon for launching her modeling career.
+In her interview with the magazine, Peters revealed she had abandoned her acting career and was working at photographer Harry Philmore Langdon Jr.'s (son of Harry Langdon) studio.
+She credits Langdon for launching her modeling career.

 Personal life

 Peters married film producer Jeffrey Konvitz in 1980.
 She has a daughter with him, Kristen Nicole, born in 1983.
 They divorced in 1988.

-Peters married Robert Lieberman in 2010-2023 Lieberman was an American award winning television and film director until his passing July 1, 2023 in Los Angeles.
+She married Robert Lieberman in 2010-2023 Lieberman was an American award winning television and film director until his death July 1, 2023 in Los Angeles.